Yogi6230/Credit-Card-Financial-Weekly-Dashboard-Report/README.md

 •	Revenue increased by 28.8%,

-•	Total Transaction Amt & Count increased by xx% & xx%
+•	Total Transaction Amt & Count increased by 35.04% & 3.39%

-•	Customer count increased by xx% Overview YTD:

 •	Overall revenue is 57M